RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 - Topic names are 1 to 255 UTF-8 bytes, with no control characters.
 - Topic names are exact and have no wildcard syntax.
-- Publish payloads up to 3,824 bytes use one proxy frame.
-Larger publishes use sequential 4,080-byte chunks and are reassembled in C6 internal SRAM before local PubSub dispatch.
-The current image has about 290.2 KiB remaining at build time, but the runtime limit is the C6's largest contiguous internal 8-bit heap block.
-If allocation fails, C6 returns `OUT_OF_MEMORY` to P4 before accepting chunks.
+- Publish and delivery payloads up to 3,824 bytes use one proxy frame.
+- Larger P4-to-C6 publishes use sequential 4,080-byte chunks and are reassembled in C6 internal SRAM before local PubSub dispatch.
+If allocation fails, C6 returns `OUT_OF_MEMORY` before accepting chunks.
+- Larger C6-to-P4 deliveries use `DELIVERY_BEGIN`, ordered `DELIVERY_CHUNK`
+    events carrying up to 4,080 bytes, and `DELIVERY_COMMIT`.
+P4 prefers PSRAM for one contiguous reassembly buffer and invokes the application callback only after a complete commit.
-- Large-message support is a negotiated session capability, not an implicit guarantee of PubSub v1.
-A peer without `PUBSUB_CHUNKED_PUBLISH` continues to support inline publishes and returns `ROB_ERR_NOT_SUPPORTED` for larger data.
+- Large-message support is negotiated independently in each direction.
+A peer without `PUBSUB_CHUNKED_PUBLISH` or `PUBSUB_CHUNKED_DELIVERY` continues to support inline data.
+Large publishes return `ROB_ERR_NOT_SUPPORTED`; a C6 large delivery for a controller without delivery support is dropped and counted.
+- The C6 has no PSRAM.
+Its practical limit is the largest available 8-bit heap block under load.
+A queued outbound delivery owns its complete payload until all chunks are emitted, so simultaneous inbound and outbound large data must fit together.
 - The low-memory protocol profile negotiates at most 16 remote subscriptions, but the P4 application storage may intentionally allow fewer.
 - DELIVERY ordering is FIFO per subscription.
 - DELIVERY retention, QoS, retained messages, replay history, and exactly-once delivery are not provided.
-- Delivery queue pressure drops the newest event and increments counters.
+- Delivery allocation or queue pressure drops the complete newest delivery and increments `delivery_drops` in PubSub status.
 - A sequence gap is observable through `client.pubsub_delivery_sequence_gaps`.
 - C6 reset changes its boot ID.
 Reconnection reconciles desired active